William Denison Roebuck: Learned societies

-The Yorkshire Naturalists' Union, of which he was the inspirer and organiser, had ever a chief place in his affections and interest, for he it was who conceived the idea of its formation by the enlargement of the sphere of activity and usefulness of the West Riding Consolidated Naturalists' Society, an Association of the Natural History Societies of South-west Yorkshire, of which Roebuck was appointed joint secretary with J. M. Barber, of Heckmondwike, in 1876.
+The Yorkshire Naturalists' Union, of which he was the inspirer and organizer, had ever a chief place in his affections and interest, for he it was who conceived the idea of its formation by the enlargement of the sphere of activity and usefulness of the West Riding Consolidated Naturalists' Society, an Association of the Natural History Societies of South-west Yorkshire, of which Roebuck was appointed joint secretary with J. M. Barber, of Heckmondwike, in 1876.

 In the following year with the enthusiastic co-operation of G. T. Porritt, C. P. Hobkirk and other leading Yorkshire Scientists, the Yorkshire Naturalists' Union was established as a means of a more efficient unification of Yorkshire scientific effort, while the subsequent adoption of Roebuck's suggestion to institute working sections for each branch of Natural History was remarkably successful and tended more fully to ensure a closer fellowship and a more general spirit of co-operation among the numerous Yorkshire Societies.

-This powerful Union, constituted by the federation of upwards of forty local Natural History Societies, comprising some thousands of members, was then an organisation second only in influence and membership to the British Association, and a long list of distinguished scientists held the post of President, among them being Roebuck, who by the unanimous wish of the Union held that position in 1903, and as the topic for his Valedictory Address, placed on record a full and authoritative history of the Union and The Naturalist from their inception.
+This Union, constituted by the federation of upwards of forty local Natural History Societies, comprising some thousands of members, was then an organization second only in influence and membership to the British Association.
+A long list of distinguished scientists held the post of President, among them being Roebuck, who held the position in 1903, and as the topic for his Valedictory Address, placed on record a full and authoritative history of the Union and The Naturalist from their inception.

 He it was who conceived and constituted the 'Fungus Forays' which were such a great success, as to eventually become one of the leading features of the Union's work.
 The first foray was held in 1881 at Studley and Harrogate, and followed by the second in 1888, and were so thoroughly appreciated by those concerned, that the meetings were arranged as Annual events, and the results obtained culminated by the publication, in the Transactions of the Union, of The Fungus Flora of Yorkshire, by the joint labours of George Massee and Charles Crossland.

 Roebuck was the Honorary Secretary and one of the impelling spirits of the activities of the Union for nearly thirty years, and in addition to this onerous post was Editor of the Scientific Transactions, an important series of publications which included many works of high scientific merit.
 From 1884 to 1902 he was sole Editor of The Naturalist with the exception of comparatively short periods in which he had the collaboration of W. Eagle Clarke and E. R. Waite.
 In addition to all these duties he personally made all the arrangements for the numerous excursions and meetings held during each year for business purposes or for the investigation of the fauna and flora of the county.